 As a child I read Famous Monsters magazine and Dick Smith’s Do-It-Yourself Monster Make-up Handbook, learning a lot of techniques.
-I was always interested in the face and formally learned make-up by going to the Joe Blasco school in Orlando, Fl. in 1995.
-My first job as a make-up artist was at Universal Studios in Orlando where I worked on the Monsters for the Beetlejuice Graveyard Review.
+I was always interested in the face and formally learned make-up by going to the Joe Blasco Make-up School in Orlando, Fl. in 1995.
+My first job as a make-up artist was at Universal Studios in Orlando for the Beetlejuice Graveyard Review.
 There I made up actors as the Universal Monsters for a live 15-20 minute show a couple times a day.
 Along with the make-up, the actors wore slip rubber masks that I learned to make and paint with the airbrush and PAX paint.

-Afterwards, I was hired by Dept. Head Carl Fullerton to work on the movie “Beloved” with Oprah Winfrey where I did molding and casting of prothetic appliances and helped make the silicone babies used in the film.
+Afterwards, I was hired by Dept. Head Carl Fullerton to work on the movie “Beloved” with Oprah Winfrey.
+Working in Carl’s FX shop in NJ, learning from Neal Martz, I did molding and casting of prosthetic appliances and helped make the silicone babies used in the film.

-In 2002, I went out to LA and worked for a short while at Greg Canom’s Captive Audience Studio where I assisted in sculpting the Frankenstaein Monster body suit for “Van Helsing“.
+In 2002, I went out to LA and worked for a short while at Greg Canom’s Captive Audience Studio where I assisted in sculpting the Frankenstein Monster body suit for “Van Helsing” for Universal Studios.
 We sculpted the whole thing in water based clay in about 3 weeks.